Should I Replace My Roof?

 - The shingles are curling.
 There are two ways in which shingles can curl: there is clawing and there is cupping.
 Clawing is when edges of the shingles stay flat and the middle starts to come up.
 Cupping is when the edges turn upward.
 Both indicate weathering signs and signal that problems – potential leaks – are imminent.

 If you notice one or more of these signs, it’s evident that your roof needs replacing.
-Have it inspected by a professional roofing repair specialist.
-Once assessed, the specialist should be able to tell you whether a roof replacement is necessary or not.
+Have it inspected by a professional roofing installation specialist and once assessed, the specialist should be able to tell you whether a roof replacement is necessary or not.

 If a replacement is necessary, then you should begin planning accordingly.
-Your plan should cover finances, seasonal suitability as well as disruptions.
+Your plan should cover cost estimates, lead time for seasonal suitability, and what roof type you currently have.

 Let us answer that question.